Travel-on-chain/.github/profile/README.md

 ### 🌟 Inspiration

 Our original intention was to leverage fun and engaging activities to motivate people to participate in offline tourism and experience the beauty of the world firsthand.
 At the same time, by harnessing the power of Web3 technology, we aim to provide tangible rewards and incentives for people as they travel.
-This approach ensures they receive positive feedback, encouraging them to continually explore new areas and discover the unknown.
+This approach ensures they receive positive feedback, encouraging them to explore new areas and discover the unknown continually.

 ### 🚀 What It Does